When W4A4 Breaks Camouflaged Object Detection: Token-Group Dual-Constraint Activation Quantization: Conclusion

 \section{Conclusion}

 Camouflaged object detection (COD) attains high accuracy, yet Transformer-based COD models remain costly for mobile and edge deployment.
 Post-training quantization (PTQ) with 4-bit weights and activations (W4A4) is appealing.
 However, COD exhibits a pronounced, task-specific accuracy cliff.
 We trace this degradation mainly to 4-bit activations: token-wise heterogeneity and heavy-tailed background tokens dominate a shared clipping range, enlarge the step size, and suppress weak but structured boundary cues.
 To counter this mechanism without retraining, we propose COD-TDQ, integrating Direct-Sum Token-Group scaling (DSTG) with Dual-Constraint Range Projection (DCRP).
 COD-TDQ bounds both the discretization strength and zero-bin mass per token group.
-Under a unified W4A4 protocol on four datasets, COD-TDQ improves $S_\alpha$ by $0.12$--$0.14$ over the strongest PTQ baseline on CFRN and transfers to ESCNet with near-lossless W4A4 accuracy.
 We anticipate this work will foster deployment-friendly COD quantization and inspire further study of tighter constraints, decoder diagnosis, cross-architecture generalization, and low-cost adaptation.